 “St. Maximus the Confessor was quite favorable to the Pentarchy (Epistula ad Joannem Cubicularium, PG 90, 464; Disputatio cum Pyrrho ibid., 91 352).”
 “Byzantium and the Roman Primacy” p.
 119

-(3) Is subject to no documents or decrees in matters of succession in the pontificate as the full quotation demonstrates.
+(3) Is subject to no documents or decrees in matters of succession in the pontificate.
 In other words, no one can tell them how to run the election for their primate.

 (4) Again, based on what the legates say, this is in relation to the succession in the pontificate, specifically of Pope Severinus.
 In terms of writings and synodical documents regarding papal elections, all are subject to Rome’s decision in who it will choose as its primate, not the other way around.
 In other words, according to the representatives, no one gets to tell Rome how and who it can elect as pope.
 This was a surprisingly big deal as the Exarch of Ravenna had to approve all papal elections.